-The Department is demolishing the MPPB as the next step in its mission to decontaminate and decommission facilities at the West Valley Demonstration Project.
-This is the last major above-ground structure remaining to be demolished at the site.
+The Department is deconstructing the MPPB as the next step in its mission to decontaminate and decommission facilities at the WVDP.
+This is the last major above-ground structure remaining to be deconstructed at this site.

 WHAT ARE THE RISKS?